happypeter/githome/wiki.md

     - I may need to install a professional heat recovery ventilator to push the air flow and keep bugs away
 - roof insulation, replace the clay layer with foam/rockfiber, https://youtu.be/ibjiChTQZEI?t=105
+  - Me: use some rockfiber, and do add a vapor barrier
   - masterLi: cover everything with drywall, seal the drywall perfectly, that's means no venting for the beams and rafters, he's confident that will cause no trouble.
 I like the idea, plasterboard is now another layer of insulation.
 Now the false ceiling is part of the roof, so I don't have a attic space really, just a compact roof.
 But, for security, I may check the wood behind the plasterboard from time to time.
 - material
   - wear mask and long sleeves to install both firberglass and stonewool https://youtu.be/wH4Oyj4fNxQ?t=503